Crockpot Venison Stew

 So it ended well, this hunting saga.
 Travis shot a nice large buck – 15 points.
 We had him stuffed and named him Gus, and now he sits on the den wall next to the cozy fireplace.

-So even though southern Minnesota hunting trips aren’t all their cracked up to be, I can’t dismiss them entirely.
+So even though southern Minnesota hunting trips aren’t all they’re cracked up to be, I can’t dismiss them entirely.
 They make for delicious venison stew.

 If you’re living in the arctic north, make this a caribou stew.
 If you and your honey aren’t hunters, make it a beef stew.
 If you don’t like beef, make it a chicken stew.
 You get the idea.